132006-bhumi/Netflix-Sql-Project/README.md

 • Filter content by specific keywords, names, or categories.
 # ❓ Key Questions Explored
 During the analysis, I focused on answering these questions:
+✦ How many total shows (Movies + TV Shows) are there?

+✦ How many movies and TV shows are there separately?

+✦ What are the top 10 countries with the most Netflix shows?

+✦ Find the oldest show available on Netflix?

+✦ Find the most recent show added to Netflix?

+✦ List all shows directed by 'Rajkumar Hirani'.

+✦ How many shows have a rating of 'TV-MA'?

+✦ Find all the shows where 'Shah Rukh Khan' is in the casts.

+✦ List the top 10 directors with the most shows.

+✦ List the shows that belong to the 'Drama' category.

+✦ Count of shows released each year.

+✦ Find shows with no director mentioned.

+✦ Find all shows that were added in September.

+✦ Find the top 5 countries with the most content on Netflix.
 # 💡 Key Findings
 • The platform hosts a larger number of movies compared to TV shows.